OpenDominion/OpenDominion/CONTRIBUTING.md

 |   +-- storage # Laravel storage folder.
 Contains an additional databases directory with local.sqlite for local development
 +-- bin # Artisan, init.sh and deploy.sh scripts
 +-- public # Web root
 |   +-- assets # Generated assets folder.
-Don't put your resources here, put them in app/resources/ instead and update the gulpfile to copy them
+Don't put your resources here, put them in app/resources/ instead and update webpack.mix.js to copy them
 |       +-- app # Application assets, compiled and/or copied from app/resources/
 |       +-- vendor # Vendor assets, usually copied from node_modules/$library/dist
 +-- src # Source files.
 These are pretty Laravel generic, with the addition of: